Picturegoer: Background

 Picturegoer featured the screen's biggest stars and was sold at all cinemas.
 Clark Gable, Laurence Olivier, Bette Davis, Paulette Goddard, Petula Clark, Fred Astaire, and Richard Burton were among the hundreds of stars who graced its front cover.
 Its circulation reached a peak of 325,000 during the mid-1940s.

 After World War II, it found itself competing with periodicals published by the Rank Organisation, Odeon Cinemas, and Associated British Cinemas, which replaced Picturegoer with their own magazines at their theatre kiosks.
 As a result, Picturegoer became more sensational in the 1950s, with covers featuring cheesecake and beefcake-style artwork.
+The magazine missed publication on 1 March 1947 and from 4 July 1959 to 15 August 1959.

 It eventually merged with the pop music magazine Disc Date.
 Shortly after the Picturegoer name was dropped and the publication concentrated solely on music.
-The last issue of Picturegoer was published on 23 April 1960 with a cover showcasing Jackie Rae and Janette Scott.
+The last issue of Picturegoer with Disc Date was published on 23 April 1960, with a cover showcasing Jackie Rae and Janette Scott.